Not Yet Published

 “Even if you’re right, there’s still Guns’R’Us.”

-“Why do you suppose Robin called all those other lawyers behind your back?”
+“Why do you suppose Robin called that other lawyer behind your back?”

 Her voice melts.
 “I know, and I’m sure you’ll make the right decision.”

 “Oh, sweetie.”
 She clasps my hand.
-“That’s another reason this is such a bad idea.
+“This is such a bad idea.
 Can’t you pass?”

 “Think before you answer,” implores Theresa, Lance’s lovely but seldom-heard counterpart.
 “If you value Robin’s judgment, why are you dismissing her concerns?”